Fitness Feud: Whoop Sues Polar Over ‘Wholesale Copy’ of Wearable Design

 What Is Trade Dress Infringement?

-Trade Dress Infringement is a form of intellectual property protection that covers the overall look and feel of a product that identifies its source to consumers.
-Essentially, we are talking about visual similarities between a new product and an established incumbent that are confusing to the public.
+Trade Dress Infringement is a form of intellectual property protection that covers the overall look and feel of a product.
+The look and feel play a significant role in identifying the product to consumers.
+Essentially, we are talking about important visual similarities between a new product and an established incumbent that confuse the public.

-In the UK, similar laws are referred to as ‘passing off.’
-The most famous recent case was with Colin the Caterpillar – a cake in the form of a toy children’s caterpillar toy sold by M&S. Aldi was widely believed by the public to have made a highly similar product, but reached an out-of-court settlement.
+For comparison, in the UK, similar laws are referred to as ‘passing off.’
+A famous recent case was with Colin the Caterpillar – a cake in the form of a children’s caterpillar toy sold by M&S. Aldi was widely believed by the public to have made a copycat product, but reached an out-of-court settlement.

 The Core of the Dispute: Design Similarity

-At the heart of the wearable lawsuit is Polar’s new LOOP screenless fitness tracker band.
-This launched in September 2025 and was marketed by the company as a cheaper competitor to Whoop.
+Polar’s new LOOP screenless tracker band is at the heart of the wearable lawsuit.
+It launched on September 3rd, 2025, and was marketed by the company as a cheaper competitor to Whoop, although Polar never mentioned it by name.

 Whoop argues that the visual appearance of the Polar Loop is visually indistinguishable from its own device, citing a specific set of design details it claims are strongly associated with the Whoop brand: